ibrhmahmd/Seeding-AI-Models-PipeLine/docs/revised_strategy.md

 # Revised Data Collection and Mapping Strategy

-Based on the analysis of the provided Ollama API reference (`pasted_content.txt`) and the target API schema (`AIModelOperations`), the following strategy will be adopted for future data collection and seeding:
+the target API schema (`AIModelOperations`), the following strategy will be adopted for future data collection and seeding:

-## 1. Primary Data Source

-The primary source for model information will be the Ollama API, specifically the output of the command `ollama show --json <model_name>` executed within the sandbox environment.
-This provides rich, structured data directly from Ollama.

-## 2. Secondary Data Source
+## Data Source

 Fields not available in the `ollama show` output will be sourced externally using web searches, prioritizing:
     - Official Ollama library pages (`ollama.com/library/...`)